 Playwrights' Studio Scotland

 We run the practical development workshops with professional artists, and the readings from students' work at the Edinburgh Festival Fringe, with Playwrights' Studio Scotland.
 This is the nation's only arts organisation exclusively dedicated to the long-term support, development and promotion of Scotland's playwrights.
 It works actively and creatively with playwrights, connecting them with audiences and organisations, for the ultimate enrichment and enjoyment of the people of Scotland and beyond.

 Occasionally, the Playwriting MSc programme hosts Artists in Residence.
 For example, in 2012, we had two Artists in Residence, sponsored by the National Theatre Foundation, with whom students had the opportunity to work:

 Elizabeth Maclennan is a Glasgow-born Scottish actress and radical popular theatre practitioner.

 She helped to found 7:84 Theatre Company in 1971 and 7:84 Scotland in 1973, and performed in plays with 7:84 throughout the 1970s and 1980s, in such classics of British popular theatre as The Cheviot, the Stag and the Black, Black Oil (1973)

-John Wright is an international director of theatre and is a co-founder and an artistic director of Told by an Idiot.
-In 1980 he was also co-founder of Trestle Theatre Company, where he co-directed most of their repertoire, including:
+John Wright is an international, award-winning director of theatre and is a co-founder and an artistic director of Told by an Idiot.
+In 1980 he was also co-founder of Trestle Theatre Company, where he co-directed most of their repertoire until 1992.